open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 If these bits are in fact random, the `random` trace-flag SHOULD be set as specified in [the W3C trace context specification](https://w3c.github.io/trace-context/#trace-id).
 There are circumstances where trace-id randomness is inadequate (for example, sampling a group of traces together); in these cases, an `rv` value is required.

-The value of the `rv` and `th` keys MUST be expressed as up to 14 hexadecimal characters from the set `[0-9a-f]`.
-Trailing zeros (but not leading zeros) may be omitted.
+The value of the `rv` and `th` keys MUST be expressed as up to 14 hexadecimal digits from the set `[0-9a-f]`.
+For `th` keys only, trailing zeros (but not leading zeros) may be omitted. `rv` keys MUST always be exactly 14 hex digits.

 Examples:
 `th` value is missing: Always Sample (probability = 100%).
-The AlwaysSample sampler in the OTel SDK should do this.
+The AlwaysOn sampler in the OTel SDK should do this.
 `th=8` -- equivalent to `th=80000000000000`, which is 50% probability.
 `th=08` -- equivalent to `th=08000000000000`, which is 3.125% probability.
 `th=0` -- equivalent to `th=00000000000000`, which means Always Sample; this is outside of probabalistic sampling.